 Note: WDFW will conduct a criminal history background check to verify requirements 4 and 5 listed above.

 How do I obtain my State Trapper certification?

-Among other requirements, WCO applicants must complete the WDFW trapper education training or take the written examination on their own and achieve a minimum passing score of 90% on the Trapper Education exam to receive the Washington trapper certification.
+Among other requirements, WCO applicants must complete the WDFW trapper education training or take the written examination on their own and achieve a passing score on the Trapper Education exam to receive the Washington trapper certification.
 If you are interested in taking a classroom course, visit the Washington State Trapper's Association website to determine the next available class.